-An underwriter is a lender's representative who analyzes a loan application, the potential borrower's credit history, and a judgment of the property value.
-By analyzing these things, s/he determines the amount of risk involved in making the loan and the amount a borrower has the ability to repay.
+An underwriter is a lender's representative who analyzes a loan application, the borrower's credit history, and a judgment of the property value.
+They determine the lending risk involved and the borrower's capacity to repay the loan.
 An underwriting fee may be included in the homebuyers' closing costs.